Albert Speer: Armaments miracle

+Incomplete German submarines in May 1945; Speer's reforms to submarine production proved counter productive; dozens of submarines never entered service due to design and construction flaws.

 Speer was credited with an "armaments miracle".
 During the winter of 1941–42, in the light of Germany's disastrous defeat in the Battle of Moscow, the German leadership including Friedrich Fromm, Georg Thomas and Fritz Todt had come to the conclusion that the war could not be won.
 The rational position to adopt was to seek a political solution that would end the war without defeat.
 Speer in response used his propaganda expertise to display a new dynamism of the war economy.
 He produced spectacular statistics, claiming a sixfold increase in munitions production, a fourfold increase in artillery production, and he sent further propaganda to the newsreels of the country.
 He was able to curtail the discussion that the war should be ended.

 The armaments "miracle" was a myth; Speer had used statistical manipulation to support his claims.
 The production of armaments did rise; however, this was due to the normal causes of reorganization before Speer came to office, the relentless mobilization of slave labor and a deliberate reduction in the quality of output to favor quantity.
-By July 1943 Speer's armaments propaganda became irrelevant because a catalogue of dramatic defeats on the battlefield meant the prospect of losing the war could no longer be hidden from the German public.
+By July 1943, Speer's armaments propaganda became irrelevant because a catalogue of dramatic defeats on the battlefield meant the prospect of losing the war could no longer be hidden from the German public.